Updated September 8, 2022

 “Surgeons are now booked completely solid.
 A lot of them are in the operating room six or seven days a week to catch up on that backlog,” says Kathleen McCann, assistant director of member services for the American College of Surgeons.
 “Surgery and surgical procedures really carry the bottom line for a lot of health systems, so there’s an intense pressure right now to catch up.
 With limited resources and a punishing schedule, that really impacts burnout.”

-Anesthesiologists generally work in isolation from the rest of the surgical team, and they can carry a heavy burden, explains Dr. Amy Vinson, assistant professor of anaesthesia at Boston Children’s Hospital and Harvard Medical School, and chair of the Committee on Physician Wellbeing for the American Society of Anesthesiologists.
+Anesthesiologists also carry a heavy burden, explains Dr. Amy Vinson, assistant professor of anesthesia at Boston Children’s Hospital and Harvard Medical School, and chair of the Committee on Physician Wellbeing for the American Society of Anesthesiologists.
 “Obviously, we want things to go perfectly for our patients all the time — every doctor does — but that’s just not going to happen.
 Bad things are going to happen, sometimes within our control and sometimes completely outside of our control,” she says.
 “But if anything goes wrong, we frequently carry the blame.”

 Stigma and stereotypes